odytrice/helloservice/README.md

 # Hello Micro Services

 Hello World..
-Using Micro Services 😎
+Using Micro Services 😎.
+It greets a Random Person from a Random Location

 ## Installation